-Unfortunately, the third week of the GIP is already over.
+Unfortunately, the third week of my internship is already over.
 As I am leaving next Saturday, this week will be all about work.
 However, I am looking forward to my last work week and updating you in my last post.

 Markus Bauer, Rio de Janeiro, July 27, 2015

-The last week of the Global Internship Program is over and I am back in Munich.
+The last week of my internship is over and I am back in Munich.
 My final week in Rio was great and I am very grateful for the entire experience.

 Last work week